StyraInc/lib.jwt/README.md

 - A fully [configuration-driven approach](#configuration-driven-verification) to token verification
 - Or if you prefer, use like a traditional library — import and use verification [functions](#functions)
+- Support for OAuth 2.0 and OpenID Connect metadata endpoints for retrieving verification keys without configuration
 - Default verification constraints based on [best practices](https://datatracker.ietf.org/doc/html/rfc8725)
 - Clear error messages, describing exactly which constraints failed and why